SoftCircuits/CsvParser/ReadMe.md

 }
 ```

 It is important to note in the above example where the code that writes the data calls `CsvWriter<T>.WriteHeaders()`.
 This writes a row with the name of each column.
 (The library gets the column names from the properties of the `Person` class.)
 The code that reads the data calls `CsvReader<T>.ReadHeaders()` to read that header data.
-Because the argument to `CsvReader<T>.ReadHeaders()` is `true`, this tells the code to use the header data to determine how to map the columns in the rest of the file.
-For example, maybe the columns are in a different order, or maybe some of the columns are excluded.
+Because the argument to `CsvReader<T>.ReadHeaders()` is `true`, this tells the code to use the header data to determine how to map the columns.
+For example, it can determine the column order and also detect if one or more properties are not mapped to any column.

 Correctly mapping the class properties to the CSV columns is critical for these classes to work correctly.
 Here, the code maps the class properties to columns based on the headers.
 The following sections will discuss other ways to map class properties to columns.